tylerbmusic/GeoFS-Autoland/README.md

 Improves the ILS autoland system by adding flaring functionality and autobrakes/spoilers/reverse thrust.
 Also disconnects upon ground contact.
 To use: Set up a normal ILS approach with the built-in autopilot and the addon will automatically activate.

+**Note: In order to properly capture the glideslope, you must activate the autopilot's ILS while *below* the glideslope.
+Ideally, when you activate the ILS, you should also be at least 3.0nm away and already at the correct approach speed for your aircraft.**

 ---